simonyang0608/MultiLayer-Perceptron/README.md

 - Larger size of hidden layer (over 100) is not recommended since the simple linear regression and prediction task no need to use such complicated network, it may lead to over-fitting results in low convergence speed.

+# Contributing
+Please feel free to use it if you are interested in fixing issues and contributing directly to the code base.

+# License
+Multilayer-Perceptron is released under the MIT license.
+See the [LICENSE](https://github.com/simonhandsome/MultiLayer-Perceptron/blob/main/LICENSE) file for details.